depeperwinkel

 Violet cardamom (alainchi)

-This violet cardamom is a special black cardamom, originating from a plant that has been cultivated in Nepal since the nineteenth century.
-The fruit is harvested when it is fully ripe.
-By carefully drying the fruits, they retain their beautiful color and rich flavor palette, hence 'violet'.
+This violet cardamom is a special type of black cardamom, originating from a plant cultivated in Nepal since the 19th century.
+The fruit is harvested when fully ripe.
+By carefully drying the fruit, it retains its beautiful color and rich flavor, hence the name "violet."

-Violet cardamom is a unique product, because most cardamoms of this type - the large cardamom - are sold as 'black cardamom' and are usually dried over charcoal.
+Violet cardamom is a unique product, as most cardamoms of this type – the large cardamom – are sold as 'black cardamom' and are usually dried over charcoal.

-This large cardamom is a 'false cardamom'.
+This Large cardamom is a 'false cardamom'.
 True cardamom is the smaller green cardamom.
-The Amomum subulatum on which the alainchi grows belongs to the same subfamily of the ginger family as the plant genera Eletteria (true cardamom) and Aframomum (mbongo pepper, grain of paradise).
-They have in common that the flowers grow on leafless stems that are formed from the base of the plant.
+The Amomum subulatum on which the alainchi grows belongs to the same ginger subfamily as the plant genera Eletteria (true cardamom) and Aframomum (mbongo-

-The cultivation of Amomum subulatum began in the 19th century after Nepalese workers brought the plant from Sikkim to Nepal.
-It was not until a hundred years later, in the 1950s, that commercial cultivation began.
+The cultivation of Amomum subulatum began in the nineteenth century after Nepalese workers brought the plant from Sikkim to Nepal.
+Commercial cultivation didn't begin until a hundred years later, in the 1950s.

-We have given this special cardamom the Nepalese name Alainchi to distinguish it from the usual form in which this fruit is offered, namely as 'black cardamom'.
-That is the same fruit, but it is dried above a smoking place (bhatty), a technique that is used not only in Nepal but also in India, Bhutan and China.
-Black cardamom owes its deep brown colour and smoky aroma to this method of drying.
+We've given this special cardamom the Nepali name Alainchi to distinguish it from its usual form, "black cardamom."
+This is the same fruit, but it's dried over a smoking pit (bhatty), a technique used not only in Nepal but also in India, Bhutan, and China.
+Black cardamom owes its deep brown color and smoky aroma to this drying method.

-Nepalese cardamoms are harvested with a knife from August to November when they are fully ripe and have a beautiful violet colour.
-This colour is preserved by drying the fruits out of the sun and not over fire.
-The advantage of this controlled method of drying is the controllability of the process.
-This is lacking in drying over fire, where large differences in quality can occur between different 'batches'.
+Nepalese cardamoms are harvested with a knife from August to November when they are fully ripe and a beautiful violet color.
+This color is preserved by drying the berries away from the sun and not over a fire.
+The advantage of this controlled drying method is the controllability of the process.
+This is lacking in fire drying, which can lead to significant quality variations between batches.

-If you want to get an idea of the cultivation of this beautiful spice in Nepal, take a look at this Youtube video, scroll safely on to the second minute - made by the Nepali Times.
+If you want to get an idea of the cultivation of this beautiful spice in Nepal, take a look at this Youtube video, scroll Feel free to skip to the second minute – made by the Nepali Times.

 Smell and taste

-Alainchi has a warm, spicy aroma of resin, pine, eucalyptus and citrus, with a slight sharpness.
-Using it in dishes would enhance other spices.
-Think of cinnamon or cassia, Sichuan pepper, star anise and galangal, (and) the spices with which black cardamom is combined.
-The main flavour component is 1,8-cineole (70% of the essential oil in violet cardamom):
+Alainchi has a warm, spicy aroma of resin, pine, eucalyptus, and citrus, with a slight sharpness.
+Using it in dishes can enhance the flavors of other spices, such as cinnamon or cassia, Szechuan.

 - 1,8-cineole, eucalyptol, the refreshing taste of mint (and eucalyptus oil)